 Academic Integrity and Student Conduct Codes

-- Fabrication: intentional and unauthorized falsification or invention of any information or citation in any academic course or exercise.
+- Fabrication: unauthorized falsification or invention of any information or citation in any academic course or exercise.

-- Plagiarism: Intentionally or knowingly representing the words or ideas of another as one's own in any academic course or exercise.
+- Plagiarism: representing the words or ideas of another as one's own in any academic course or exercise.

-In 2002, the University adopted an honor pledge.
+In 2002, the university adopted an honor pledge.
 The honor pledge is a reminder that University of Maryland students carry primary responsibility for academic integrity because the value of their degrees depends on it.
-On every examination, paper or other academic exercise not specifically exempted by the instructor, the student shall write by hand and sign the honor pledge.
-Signing the honor pledge affirms a sense of pride and integrity of students' work.
-The honor pledge states:
+On all work submitted for assessment that is not specifically exempted by the instructor, students are encouraged to write and sign the following pledge:

-"I pledge on my honor that I have not given or received any unauthorized assistance on this assignment/examination."
+"I pledge on my honor that I have not given or received any unauthorized assistance on this assessment."

 Faculty are urged to emphasize the importance of academic honesty and of the honor pledge as its symbol.
 Failure to sign the honor pledge is not a violation of the Code of Academic Integrity (Code), but neither is it a defense in case of violation of the Code.
-Students who do not sign the honor pledge will be given the opportunity to do so.
-Refusal to sign the honor pledge must be explained to the instructor.
-Signing or non-signing of the honor pledge will not be considered in grading or disciplinary procedures.
-Material submitted electronically should contain the honor pledge; submission implies signing the honor pledge.
+Signing or non-signing of the pledge will not be considered in grading or in student conduct procedures.

-For more information regarding the Code of Academic Integrity, the honor pledge, or the Student Honor Council please refer to www.studentconduct.umd.edu or contact the Office of Student Conduct at 301-314-8204.
+For more information regarding the Code of Academic Integrity, the honor pledge, or the Student Honor Council please refer to http://studentconduct.umd.edu or contact the Office of Student Conduct at firstname.lastname@example.org.

-A complete list of conduct considered prohibited as well procedures for resolving allegations of misconduct may be found in the Code of Student Conduct at www.president.umd.edu/policies or through the Office of Student Conduct website at www.studentconduct.umd.edu.
+A complete list of conduct considered prohibited as well as procedures for resolving allegations of misconduct may be found in the Code of Student Conduct at http://policies.umd.edu or through the Office of Student Conduct website at http://studentconduct.umd.edu.

-The following is general notice of what constitutes prohibited conduct and is subject to disciplinary action:
+The Code of Student Conduct applies on and off-campus.
+The following are some examples of what constitutes prohibited conduct by individual students and/or student groups/organizations and are subject to disciplinary action: